on how to blend in and

 [A waiter is not “garçon”: If, during your meal, you want to attract the waiter’s attention, do so by subtle eye contact, or say “monsieur, s’il vous plaît” as he passes.
 Despite what you may have seen in old films, or heard from your great-uncle Bob, who was stationed in Paris and recounts many fine restaurant experiences from the 1950s-1960s (probably dives), never call a waiter “garçon” (boy).
 In France, many waiters are serious professionals.
 Some locals may get away with “garçon,” but not us, and not you.]

-Except if you are in a simple bar/cafe, folks attired in swooshy athletic shoes, baseball hats, gaudy tee-shirts, or shorts of any kind are not apt to warm a waiter’s or le patron’s heart, and they will (whether they notice or not) cause at least some local customers to roll their eyes.
-When in a nicer bistro or restaurant, you will almost always "blend in" if you happened to be wearing neutral tones, beiges, dark colors, or simple black.
-Women would do well to learn the French technique of tying a scarf just so, and leave gaudy jewelry in the hotel.
-You will know that you’ve succeeded in blending in when, on your way to dinner, a Parisian stops you on the street to ask you directions, or for the time — possibly the only two permissible questions to ask strangers in public places, by the way.
+Dress has changed in the last ten years.
+The first version of this post read: "Swooshy athletic shoes, baseball hats, gaudy tee-shirts, or shorts of any kind are not apt to warm a waiter’s or le patron’s heart, and they will (whether they notice or not) cause at least some local customers to roll their eyes."
+Now we see hipsters in blingy athletic shoes of all kinds, often with bright laces; and well dressed folks in rather ironic Converse All Stars.
+We see lots of tee-shirts, plain, gaudy, or just base.
+Even baseball caps are not unusual, although they are rarely kept on inside.
+Thankfully, what has not changed is scarves — both for men and women, and worn all year (amusingly, even on warm days, and inside).
+No matter how you are dressed, you will know that you’ve succeeded in blending in when, on your way to dinner, a Parisian stops you on the street to ask you directions, or for the time — possibly the only two permissible questions to ask strangers in public places, by the way.

-Even properly attired patrons may draw unsolicited attention to themselves if they use their normal speaking volume.
-Notice that the pleasant ambient murmur of local voices in a Paris restaurant is considerably lower in volume than in most American restaurants.
+The pleasant ambient murmur of local voices in a Paris restaurant is considerably lower in volume than in most American restaurants.
 The French easily achieve privacy and intimacy in crowded restaurants, many of which have very closely placed tables, by speaking softly.
-Speaking or laughing too loudly is viewed as an intrusion on other patrons’ dining pleasure — and even vulgar.
+Depending on the place, speaking or laughing too loudly can be viewed as an intrusion on other patrons’ dining pleasure.